Last Updated on 27 January, 2022

 - Updated Aug 2017 – new layout + works from ArtWalk Little India 2017

-The surge in number of works is largely thanks to the emergence of ArtWalk Little India, an annual arts festival that embeds artworks in the little crowded lanes of this colourful neighbourhood.
+The surge in number of works is largely thanks to the emergence of ArtWalk Little India, an annual arts festival that embeds artworks that reflect the heritage and culture of this colourful neighbourhood.

 Little India is a fairly large neighbourhood that you can spend a fair amount of time walking around in.
 I’ve split the map into 4 major areas near some major landmarks so it’s easier for you to navigate.

 Check out Singapore Street Art on Instagram for more places in Singapore to discover awesome street art or my embedded Google Map below.
 You can also check out my Singapore Street art guides for Kampong Glam or the Bras Basah-Bugis district for more street art, or see my full line up of street art guides from Asia and around the world.